-Manual time stamping allows you to associate a timecode to each block of text so it will be in sync with the dialog.
+Manual time stamping allows you to associate a timecode to each block of text so it will be in sync with the dialogue.
 Manual time stamping is needed for various situations, such as videos that are not in English or that have loud music.
 To perform manual time stamping:

 - 1. Rewind the video all of the way to the beginning by dragging the slider, that's just below the video, all of the way to the left. - 2.
-Click the Time Stamp button is along. - 3.
-Click the Mark In button acaption.
+Click the Time Stamp button .
+Playback starts, but the captions do not play along. - 3.
+Click the Mark In button acan be each time you hear the first word of a caption.
 Or you can press the Option-Command-M shortcut keys. - 4.
 Every time you press the Mark In button, time code appears in Starting Time for that row and the next row is automatically selected.
-Continue until you have set the start time for each row of captions.

-5. To stop video playback, press the Play/Pause button 🛄 .
+Continue until you have set the start time for each row of captions. - 5.
+To stop video playback, press the Play/Pause button . .